marshmallow-code/marshmallow/docs/upgrading.rst

 Default Values
 **************

-Before version 2.0, certain fields (including `fields.String`, `fields.List`, `fields.Nested` and number fields) had implicit default values that would be used if their corresponding input value was `None` or missing.
+Before version 2.0, certain fields (including `String <marshmallow.fields.String>`, `List <marshmallow.fields.List>`, `Nested <marshmallow.fields.Nested>`, and number fields) had implicit default values that would be used if their corresponding input value was `None` or missing.

 In 2.0, these implicit defaults are removed.
 A `Field's <marshmallow.fields.Field>` ``default`` parameter is only used if you explicitly set it.
 Otherwise, missing inputs will be excluded from the serialized output.